 Read more about working with GitHub in MoJ

 We use GitHub to store code and collborate on it with others.
 You should read more about how to work with git and GitHub on the Analytical Platform.
 You will need to complete some additional steps before you can start working with it with RStudio or JupyterLab.

 What is the Analytical Platform?

-The Analytical Platform is a data analysis environment, providing modern tools and key datasets for MoJ analysts.
+The Analytical Platform (often referred to as ‘AP’) is a data analysis environment, providing modern tools and key datasets for MoJ analysts.

 - modern data tools and services

 - secure and well-engineered environment